Pevans

 What's new

 I have been playing games of one sort or another for as long as I can remember.
 As a child my family played board games during our long, wet summer holidays in Wales and Cornwall.
-As a teenager I discovered wargames and then the new hobby of board wargames.
-In the late Seventies I transferred my affections to role-playing games and postal games, combining the two with the start of my postal En Garde! game, Les Petites Bętes Soyeuses, in 1986.
+As a teenager I discovered wargames and then the new hobby of board wargames (starting with Avalon Hill's Afrika Korps and then Stalingrad).
+In the late Seventies I transferred my affections to role-playing games (notably 'Advanced' Dungeons and Dragons [my quotes]) and postal games, combining the two with the start of my postal En Garde! game, Les Petites Bêtes Soyeuses, in 1986.

 The discovery of the wealth of high quality, strategy board games published in Europe – and particularly Germany – brought me full circle back to board games by 1990.
 Since then I have discovered the joys of ‘freeform’ role-playing (live role-playing, with players in costume – something like a drama improvisation coupled with a murder-mystery party game).

 On the front page I mentioned that I don’t play computer games.
 Here’s why not.
 As far as I can see computer games are puzzles.
-Players are trying to find the ways to solve the puzzle that have been built in by the designer(s).
+Players are trying to find the ways to solve the puzzles that have been built in by the designer(s).
 (What they are not doing is competing or co-operating with other people within a framework of rules.
 That is, playing a game.)
 And I don’t like puzzles.
 Either I can do them easily, in which case they’re boring.
 Or I can't do them easily, so they’re frustrating and boring.
 Either way, I’m not interested.
-Show me a game that uses the medium of the computer and I’ll be interested.
+Show me a game that uses the medium of the computer and I’ll be interested – hence why I play lots of board game adaptations at Yucata, Board Game Arena and the like).

 Nowadays I am most likely to be playing a recently-published board game of UK, European or US origin – my reviews will give you some idea of the things I play and enjoy.
 You can find me playing these most Wednesdays at Swiggers games club.
-I also play online versions of board games, at: Spiel by Web, MaBi Web and JKLM Interactive.
+As noted above, I also play online versions of board games, such as: A Few Acres of Snow, Castles of Burgundy, Homesteaders, Keyflower, Pax Porfiriana, Puerto Rico, Rajas of the Ganges, Through the Ages, Vinci and Viticulture.
 (The computer and the internet as a medium to play games!)